 Figure 1: Summary of timeline and participant activities at each stage of the study

-Visit 1 and 2 (Pre-study)
+Visit 1 and 2 (Baseline visits)

 Visit 4 and 5 (Post-study)

-In visit on Day 2, we will do an oral glucose tolerance test to measure blood sugar levels, which involves taking blood every 30 minutes for 3 hours by a trained phlebotomist, after you drink a sugary beverage.
-Lastly, you will need to collect a stool sample and bring it back to us at visit 4 or 5.
+In visit on Day 2, we will do an oral glucose tolerance test to measure blood sugar levels, which involves taking blood every 30 minutes for 3.5-4 hours after inserting an IV by a trained phlebotomist, after you drink a sugary beverage.
+Lastly, you will need to collect a stool sample and bring it back to us to us at either of your final visits.